ecsavigne/logecs/README.md

-### It package is one wrapper to "go.mau.fi/whatsmeow/util/log" and implement new options
+### It package is down licence Mozilla Public License Version 2.0.
+It's by print log interactive

 ### Before of use
 * Install module: